 - Financial Planner – to prepare cash flow projections for personal budget/needs post sale or transfer

 - C.F.O – to assist with business budgeting, projections, and financial reporting

-- Exit Planner – to educate, guide and facilitate the Transition Planning phase to develop the Exit Strategies to develop a Succession Planning Roadmap that keeps all of the above professionals heading in the same direction!
+- Exit Planner – to educate, guide and facilitate the Transition Planning phase; to develop the Exit Strategies; and to develop a Succession Planning Roadmap to keep all of the above professionals heading in the same direction!

 What do the Exit Planner Designations for Advisors mean?